-The recent price decline of 4.5% in Sana Biotechnology, Inc.'s (NASDAQ:SANA) stock may have disappointed insiders who bought US$204k worth of shares at an average price of US$7.30 in the past 12 months.
+The recent price decline of 44% in Contango Asset Management Limited's (ASX:CGA) stock may have disappointed insiders who bought AU$219k worth of shares at an average price of AU$0.67 in the past 12 months.
 Insiders invest with the hopes of seeing their money grow in value over time.
-However, as a result of recent losses, their initial investment is now only worth US$183k, which is not what they expected.
+However, as a result of recent losses, their initial investment is now only worth AU$98k, which is not what they expected.

-The Last 12 Months Of Insider Transactions At Sana Biotechnology
+The Last 12 Months Of Insider Transactions At Contango Asset Management

-Sana Biotechnology is not the only stock that insiders are buying.
-For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.
+Contango Asset Management is not the only stock insiders are buying.
+So take a peek at this free list of growing companies with insider buying.